 Old-fashioned roller skating anyone?

-I paired these two together because they’re the only 2 in the Twin Cities that participate in the national Kids Skate Free Program – sign up and you can enroll up to 4 children ages 10 years and under for 2 free skating passes per week per child!
+I listed this place as it’s the only one in the Twin Cities that participates in the national Kids Skate Free Program – sign up and you can enroll up to 4 children ages 10 years and under for 2 free skating passes per week per child!

 Schaper Park – Golden Valley

 – has an Outdoor Fitness Challenge Course (for ages 13 and up) and opened summer 2017!